opemily/tarot-card-reader/README.md

 ## App Description
 *Tell your fortune with this electronic Tarot Card Reader*

-Come inside the tent of the Omnipotent Emily and ask the cards your fortune with an electronic Tarot card reader built with nodejs and Angular Javascript!
+Come inside the tent of the Omnipotent Emily and ask the cards your fortune with an electronic Tarot card reader built with nodejs!

 ## User Stories

+* A user can login and see a history of their readings.
 * User will ask the cards a question that will appear at the top of the screen during the reading
 * Cards will shuffle and appear in layout when the user submits the question
 * User can learn about the meaning of the placement of the cards by clicking on the title.
 * When user clicks on a card, the card is revealed and a modal describing the card's meaning is revealed to the user.
+* At the end of the reading a user can rate the reading.

 ### Optional User Stories (Non MVP)

-* At the end of the reading a user can rate the reading.
-* A user can login and see a history of their readings
 * A user can email the reading to himself/herself or a third party

 ## Front-End WireFrames